-\$20/share x 1,000 shares = \$20,000
+\$20/share x 1.000 shares = \$20.000

-Recognized as short-term capital gain in the year the stock is sold since the holding period was 12 months or less.
+Recognized as short-term capital gain in the year the stock is sold (i.e., the year of the January sale), since the holding period was 12 months or less.

-Note: If the holding period had been for more than 12 months, the additional gain in excess of the fair market value on the distribution date would have been subject to long-term capital gains treatment.
+Note: If the holding period had been for more than 12 months, the additional gain in excess of the fair market value on the September distribution date would have been subject to long-term capital gains treatment.